Listen Live

 Cowichan Valley transit strike ending

-Unifor and Transdev have agreed to a provincial mediator’s recommendations, ending the months long Cowichan Valley bus strike – the longest transit strike in BC History.
+Unifor and Transdev have agreed to accept a provincial mediator’s recommendations, ending the months long Cowichan Valley bus strike – the longest transit strike in BC History.

 The unionized Transdev employes went on strike February 8th, 2025, seeking wage parity with other BC transit employees.